EarthScope/ispaq/README.md

 conda install -c bioconda rpy2=2.7.8
 ```

-(note: if `source activate ispaq` does not work because your shell is csh/tcsh instead of bash
+> Note: if `source activate ispaq` does not work because your shell is csh/tcsh instead of bash
 you will need to add the ispaq environment to your PATH in the terminal window that you are using.
-e.g., `setenv PATH ~/miniconda2/envs/ispaq/bin:$PATH`)
+e.g., `setenv PATH ~/miniconda2/envs/ispaq/bin:$PATH`

 See what is installed in our (ispaq) environment with: